Obasohan2/dreamsfitness_sub/TESTING.md

 ![](media/wavecom.png)

-Fixed the alerts by adding an h2 level heading to shop now button
+Fixed the alerts by adding buttons to Visit Shop and Subscription

 </details>